IwoA/swirl_courses/README.md

 You will be prompted to interactively select the file you downloaded.
 The pop-up window could be hidden behind the RStudio window.
 You can install one file at once therefore repeat this step until you install all four courses.

-Type `swirl()` and **choose R Programming as the first course**.
+Type `swirl()` and **choose PRPT R Programming as the first course**.

-As you will see each of these three courses consist of many lessons.
+As you will see the name of each of these three courses starts from 'PRPT' and consist of many lessons.
 Finish all of them in the order they are presented in the menu.